Are you considering signing up for the card_name credit card?

 Rewards Program Details: Earn 5x total points on flights and 10x total points on hotels and car rentals when you purchase travel through Chase Ultimate Rewards® immediately after the first $300 is spent on travel purchases annually.
 Earn 3x points on other travel and dining & 1 point per $1 spent on all other purchases

 The rewards for this card, given out as Chase Ultimate Rewards® points, are focused on travel and dining spending.
 So they’re worth more if you redeem them to make new travel purchases through Chase.

 This card is a popular choice for people looking for a travel credit card that is not tied to a specific hotel or airline.

-(Note that this card is different from the Chase Sapphire Preferred card.
-It carries a $95 annual fee and offers a similar but much lighter version of the rewards program offered with this card.)
+(Note that this card is different from the Chase Sapphire Preferred® Card.
+It carries a $95 annual fee and offers a similar but much lighter version of the rewards program.)